Use keyword research to find out what your organization should be talking about

 Open Google Search Console and see what search terms visitors use to find your site or your product.
 Compare the words and terms to the structure and content of your site.
 If you identify words that work particularly well or have potential, note them down.
 A spreadsheet application like Excel or Google Sheets works well for this.

-Next, open SEMRush and check the Keyword Research section.
+Next, open Ahrefs and check the Organic Search section.
 How are the rankings of your keywords?
 If you see a clear drop or find a search term that is important for visibility but has a bad ranking, note them down on the same spreadsheet.

 3. Pretend you are the target audience